Mythical-Github/World_of_Horror_Palette_Swapper/README.md

 Thanks to Crosire for his work on ReShade and the plugin(s) I based this off of.
 Thanks to Dae for his help tracking down that float bug!
 Thanks to RacWade for their Hacker and October color palettes

-Extras: Sorry for the sloppy word wrapping, you can see a cleaner version of the read me in the download until I fix this